 Pork shoulders, on the other hand are cut smaller, usually just around 4 pounds.
 The meat has a uniformed texture and taste.
 As such, it is great for cooking whole and slicing, while pork butt is better for making really tender pulled pork.
 Both cuts are perfect, however when used in chilis and stews.
 Because of their similarity, they can also be interchangeable in your recipes.

 Where do you find these cuts on the pig?

-Both pork butt and pork shoulder are cut from the upper part of the pig’s foreleg.
-The shoulder cut comes from the triangular part that is thinner, and the thicker part is then labeled pork butt.
+Both pork butt and pork shoulder are cut from the upper part of the pig’s front leg.
+The shoulder cut comes from the triangular part that is thinner, and the thicker cut of meat is then labeled pork butt.
 Combined, they become the whole pork shoulder.